sourcegraph/about/blogposts/2022/third-party-vulnerabilties-process.md

 ### How to fix it

 You can proactively reduce your dependencies by committing to a culture of code reuse in your engineering organization.
 Code reuse doesn’t just narrow the scope of your dependencies, but reduces time spent on writing duplicative code and streamlines maintenance of shared code.
 Code search can help engineers discover reliable, reusable code already in your codebase.
 Using code notebooks to document how and where code is used in your organization also makes it easier for developers to reuse shared libraries confidently, reducing your overall dependency burden.

-_TODO: Add summary with link to fixing vulnerabilities with Nutanix webinar when landing page is live_

 ### More posts like this